Varicose Veins in Pregnancy

 Symptoms of Varicose Veins in Pregnancy

-• Thin bluish irregular lines on the skin.
+• Bluish or purplish, irregular, lumpy lines on the skin.

 • Swollen areas on the skin which can be pressed easily without any pain.